WHAT IS A MANDALA?

-Mandalas often include circles and squares and can be drawn precisely using geometrical and symmetrical patterns or in contrast can be free flowing, organic, asymmetric images or geometric in nature, which is more common in the west.
+Mandalas often include circles and squares and can be drawn precisely using geometrical and symmetrical patterns or in contrast can be free flowing, organic, asymmetric images.

 "A picture is worth a thousand words" is a well known idiom that refers to the notion that a complex idea can be conveyed with just a single picture or image.